-

 More

-Replied by wendell f. stegner on topic listen to Rick
+by wendell f. stegner

 Rick is right on target.
 This late summer I had the same problem with an old 60 that had set for possibly 40 yrs. or more.
 The tracks where frozen and I needed to move it.
 I soaked the pins good with old fuel, motor oil, etc. what ever I had to throw away and throw at her, for many months.
 I don't know really how much soaking time she really needed, but I had the time.
 I tried to pull her forward first with a good hp tractor, just moved her forward alittle with no track movement.
 Used a skid steer machine chained to one track top forward and backward over and over and same measures for the other track she came loose.
 Just be carefull and patient.
 If you feel you might tear something up stop and take the time and check the clutches.